Southern Methodist University Logo (SMU Logo)

 Southern Methodist University (SMU) is an American university founded in 1911 by the Methodist Episcopal Church with the support of the civilian population of the city of Dallas.
 The university has several campuses located in University Park (Texas) and Taos County (New Mexico).
 The former is the main one, while the latter is an additional one.

 The official Southern Methodist University logo also features the university’s key symbol.
 However, the building is depicted without the right and left wings – only the schematic rotunda is visible in the drawing.
-It is done in the ancient Greek style, with columns, a staircase, and a round dome.
-The logo itself is round and painted in two colors: white (the stripes forming Dallas Hall) and red (the background).
+It is done in ancient Greek, with columns, a staircase, and a round dome.
+The logo is round and painted white (the stripes forming Dallas Hall) and red (the background).
 To the right is the abbreviation SMU, rendered in large letters with serifs and in blue color.

 Southern Methodist University (SMU) Seal Logo

 The Southern Methodist University seal consists of three components: the central part with the main building that laid the foundation for the university, a wide band with informational data, and a framing border.
 In the center, of course, is Dallas Hall, built in 1915.
-The building is designed in the Roman architectural style with tall columns, a wide staircase, and a round dome.
-At the base is the university’s motto in Latin: “Veritas liberabit vos.”
-It is written in a thin grotesque font and occupies two lines.
+The building is designed in Roman architecture with tall columns, a wide staircase, and a round dome.
+At the base is the university’s Latin motto: “Veritas liberabit vos.”
+It is written in a thin, grotesque font and occupies two lines.
 Next is the phrase with the full name of the higher education institution and its location.
 It wraps around the entire central part and is separated from it by a ring of small dots.
-The composition is completed by a frame in the form of a thick rope.
+A frame in the form of a thick rope completes the composition.

 The university’s visual identity is built around its main symbol – Dallas Hall.
 It was erected in honor of the residents of the city of Dallas as a token of gratitude for their support.
 Since then, the architectural structure has been present in all university symbolism.